awslabs/aws-rails-provisioner/README.md

 A tool for defining and deploying containerized Ruby on Rails applications on AWS.

-`aws-rails-provisioner` is a command line tool using your configurations defined in `aws-rails-provisioner.yml` file to generate
-[AWS CDK](https://github.com/awslabs/aws-cdk) stacks on your behalf, provisioning required AWS resources for running your containerized Ruby on Rails applications on AWS (current supported platform: AWS Fargate) within few commands.
+`aws-rails-provisioner` is a command line tool using your configurations defined in `aws-rails-provisioner.yml` file to generate [AWS CDK](https://github.com/awslabs/aws-cdk) stacks on your behalf, provisioning required AWS resources for running your containerized Ruby on Rails applications on AWS (current supported platform: AWS Fargate) within a few commands.

 <!--BEGIN STABILITY BANNER-->
 ---